Working from home can save employees money on commuting and businesses money on office spaces. Image: REUTERS/Lucy Nicholson

-Money saved on food
+Money saved on food while working from home

 How many days each week do you buy lunch?
 Even if it’s not every day, it’s probably more often than it would be if you worked from home.
 If you were to make lunch each day at home rather than purchasing it, you would save $32.50 on food each week (assuming a lunch purchase costs $9 on average, and one made at home conservatively costs $2.50).
 Even comparing a traditional worker who purchases three out of five lunches each week to a remote one, the potential savings per week are $19.50.
 This adds up to over $900 each year.
 Of course, it’s still possible to bring lunch from home when you work in a traditional office.
 However, remote workers don’t risk forgetting to bring their lunch and don’t have the temptation of coworkers inviting them out.

 Money saved on coffee